Karki-Biplab/Portfolio/src/app/blog/_content/be.md

 **But we overshot the target.**

 Recent studies reveal a troubling reality: **68-84% of Nepali households** now consume dangerously high levels of iodine.
-Our salt contains an average of **53.9 parts per million (ppm) of iodine**—significantly above the World Health Organization's recommended range of 15-40 ppm.
+Our salt contains an average of **53.9 parts per million (ppm) of iodine** significantly above the World Health Organization's recommended range of 15-40 ppm.

 The pendulum has swung too far in the opposite direction, and we're witnessing the consequences: